9 Nutrition Mistakes Trainers Make

 With all the nutrition info available it’s easy to get overwhelmed with what to give your clients which leads to a failed attempt to truly change their eating habits and get them the results they want.

-That’s why I’ve asked my friend, FR Coaching Client and Co-Creator of Habit Catalyst, Trevor Wittwer to cover the top 9 nutrition mistakes trainers make when it comes to coaching their clients.
+That’s why I’ve asked my friend, FR Coaching Partner and Co-Creator of Habit Catalyst, Trevor Wittwer to cover the top 9 nutrition mistakes trainers make when it comes to coaching their clients.

 I’ll let Trevor take it from here…